argoproj/argo-cd/docs/user-guide/commands/argocd_admin_import.md

       --client-crt string               Client certificate file
       --client-crt-key string           Client certificate key file
-      --config string                   Path to Argo CD config (default "/home/user/.config/argocd/config") --controller-name string          Name of the Argo CD Application controller; set this or the ARGOCD_APPLICATION_CONTROLLER_NAME environment variable when the controller's name label differs from the default, for example when installing via the Helm chart (default "argocd-application-controller")
-      --core                            If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
+      --config string                   Path to Argo CD config (default "/home/user/.config/argocd/config") --core                            If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
       --grpc-web                        Enables gRPC-web protocol.
 Useful if Argo CD server is behind proxy which does not support HTTP2.
       --grpc-web-root-path string       Enables gRPC-web protocol.
 Useful if Argo CD server is behind proxy which does not support HTTP2.
 Set web root.